apache/druid/docs/development/extensions-core/protobuf.md

 ./bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic metrics_pb
 ```

 This example script requires `protobuf` and `kafka-python` modules.
-With the topic in place, messages can be inserted
+With the topic in place, messages can be inserted running the following command from your Druid installation directory

 ```
-../bin/generate-example-metrics | ./pb_publisher.py
+./bin/generate-example-metrics | ./quickstart/protobuf/pb_publisher.py
 ```

 You can confirm that data has been inserted to your Kafka topic using the following command from your Kafka installation directory